-Unfortunately, Jennifer’s Crime Victims fund is nearly depleted, and the upcoming surgeries will cost her up to $20,000 out-of-pocket.
-(Part of the problem is that some of the procedures, including the restoration of her teeth and the reshaping of her chin, are deemed “cosmetic.”)
+Unfortunately, Jennifer’s Crime Victims fund is nearly depleted, and she faces roughly $20,000 in expenses not covered by insurance.
+(Part of the problem is that some of the procedures, including the restoration of her teeth and the reshaping of her chin, are deemed “cosmetic”; she also has a rather stingy insurance plan.)
 I am therefore reaching out to my friends and their networks to ask for support.
 Would you consider giving $25, $100, or whatever you are able, to help Jennifer get through her remaining surgeries and put this ordeal behind her?
 Every little bit would help.
 I’d also appreciate it if you’d share this message with your networks.

 (Any funds collected will go toward relieving medical expenses; if there are somehow excess funds, they will be donated to the Crime Victims organization that has supported her over the years.)

 Jennifer is my only sibling.
 We have always been close.
 Her strength in the face of adversity is inspiring, and I want to do anything I can to relieve her burden.
 Thanks for your consideration.